Overview¶

 Testing and Experimental Design¶

-Must be tested in reference to the PURE system, either from a commercial vendor or self-prepared.
+MUST be tested in reference to the PURE system, either from a commercial vendor or self-prepared.

-If using a self-prepared PURE system results Must be tested across at least 2 batches.
+If using a self-prepared PURE system results MUST be tested across at least 2 batches.

-Must include at least >3 technical replicates for each reaction condition.
+MUST include at least >3 technical replicates for each reaction condition.

-Must include an Appropriately Designed positive and negative control.
+MUST include an appropriately designed positive and negative control.

-Should be tested in reference to version-specified Cytosol, the open-formulation flavor of PURE described on the Distribution.
+SHOULD be tested in reference to version-specified Cytosol, the open-formulation flavor of PURE described on the Distribution.

 Data¶

-Must include raw data in a format that can be ingested by the Nucleus CDK
+MUST include raw data in a format that can be ingested by the Nucleus CDK.

-Must include a platemap in format that can be ingested by the Nucleus CDK
+MUST include a platemap in format that can be ingested by the Nucleus CDK.

-Where possible data is analyzed using Nucleus CDK tools
+SHOULD analyze data using Nucleus CDK tools.

 Considerations for Cells¶